cpham97/microsoft-graph-docs/content/walkthroughs/ruby.md

     logger.info "[callback] - Access token: #{session[:access_token]}"
   end

-  def auth_hash
-    request.env['omniauth.auth']
-  end
 ```

 This method retrieves the authentication hash, and then stores the access token, user name, and email in the current session.

 >Note: The simple authentication  and token handling in this project is presented for illustrative purposes only.
-In a production app, you would TODO
+In a production app, you would likely construct a more robust way of handling authentication, including secure token handling and token refresh.

 ## Call the Microsoft Graph